 A common practice is to watch performance metrics instead, centralize logs, and dig into logs only when performance problems are detected.
-If you use SPM Performance Monitoring already, you are used to defining alerts on critical metrics, and if you are a Logsene user you can now use alerting on logs, too!
+If you use Sematext Infrastructure Monitoring already, you are used to defining alerts on critical metrics, and if you are a Logsene user you can now use alerting on logs, too!

 Here is how:

 - Run your query in Logsene to search for relevant logs and press the “Save” button (see screenshot below)